outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         The positions of each sub-problem set can be derived using logical positioning.
 A generative set should be followed by a measurement set because the output of the generative set (prediction function generated) matches the input of the measurement set (prediction function to measure) - this is input-output chaining as mentioned before.
 A causal set may identify missing information in a variable set to establish cause between variables - that type of structure (missing information) should be followed either by generating the missing information, and if not generatable, should be integrated into the accuracy/confidence/error metrics, as not being able to find the information required to solve the problem (creating an accurate, robust prediction function).

-    - example logic of function to find alternate solution formats
+    - example logic of function to find alternate solution formats (FIG 5)

-      - how to identify alternative solutions that would be interchangeable with this solution in various contexts:
+      - how to identify alternative solutions that would be interchangeable with this solution in various contexts (like for different solution metrics):

         - in other words, how to translate 'find optimal route fulfilling a metric' to an alternative interchangeable solution that makes the initial problem trivial to solve 'find system-wide cost-reduction function that makes system routes equally costly', at which point the original problem's solution is 'any route'.